 With just over 8,000 square miles and a population of 6.38 million citizens, El Salvador has been ranked as the smallest and most densely populated country in Central America.
 Conquered by the Spanish Empire in the 16th century, El Salvador has a history of political and economic instability.

-Located in the Baltic region of Northern Europe, Estonia covers over 17,000 square miles including the mainland and more than 2,000 islands and islets in the Baltic Sea.
-With a population of approximately 1
+Located in the Baltic region of Northern Europe, Estonia covers over 17,000 square miles including the mainland and more than 2,000 islands and islets in the Baltic Sea housing a population of approximately 1.325 million.

 The 420,000 square miles which comprise Ethiopia are located in the Horn of Africa.
 This multilingual country is home to more than 100 million citizens and approximately 80 ethnolinguistic groups making it the most populated landlocked country in the world.

 Well known for its tourism industry, Fiji is an island county in Melanesia in the South Pacific Ocean.
 Comprising a total land area of 7,100 square miles, Fiji has over 330 islands with a population of 858,000 citizens.